 Once the IRS completes all necessary reviews and verifications, the final refund amount is determined.
 The refund is then approved for processing.

-Eager to simplify your tax season?
-Synder has an accounting solution for ecommerce businesses that will automate data synchronization from their sales and payment channels into the books, preparing them for a smooth and seamless reconciliation with no double entries or errors.
+Eager to simplify your business’s tax season?
+Synder has an accounting solution for ecommerce businesses that will automate data synchronization from their sales and payment channels into the books.
+This prepares businesses for a smooth and seamless reconciliation with no double entries or errors.

 Factors influencing the speed of refund processing

-In this section, we’ll give an overview of the typical factors that can influence the speed at which the IRS processes and deposits tax refunds.
+In this section, we’ll give an overview of the typical factors that can influence the speed at which the IRS processes and deposits tax refunds for businesses.

 E-filing typically results in faster processing times compared to paper filing.
 Electronic returns are easier for the IRS to process and require less manual intervention.